samerunet/rick_morty/unit_2/w04d02/homework/internet.md

      the IP address has hierarchy and each of the numbers are presented in bits.
 Traditional Ip addresses are 32 bits with 8 bits for each number.

 ![IPv4](ip4.svg)

+1st is a COUNTRY/NETWORK

+2nd is a REGION/NETWORK

+3rd is SUBNETWORK

+4th is DEVICE

+This version of IP address was designed and adopted by 1980

+Now the world is in transition to a longer IPv6 that uses 128 bites per address

+[br]

+DNS
+Domain Name System associates names with IP addresses

+DNS servers are connected in a distributed hierarchy and are divided into zones such as .com .org .net etc.